openshift/installer/docs/user/openstack/install_upi.md

 This process is similar to the masters, but the workers need to be approved before they're allowed to join the cluster.

 The workers need no ignition override.

-### Compute Nodes Trunks (Kuryr SDN)

-If `os_networking_type` is set to `Kuryr` in the Ansible inventory, the playbook creates the Trunks for Kuryr to plug the containers into the OpenStack SDN.

 ### Compute Nodes with SR-IOV NICs